Treating Brown Recluse Spider Bite Naturally

 By day nine, we had further ulceration, but virtually no redness.
 Pain had lessened, but we still had some.
 Charcoal and goldenseal, plus hot/cold continued.
 When I look at his little leg, it makes my heart glad that it was healing!

-I will say that I kept in regular contact with our natural healing expert, who advised me when I needed advice.
+I will say that I kept in regular contact with our natural healing consultant, who advised me when I needed intervention.
 Whenever I had doubt, I gave him a call.

 By day 16, we could see good evidence of the ulcer closing.
 It had decreased in size, and there was almost no redness.
 I knew we were winning the battle.
 Again, if you doubt the power of the Brown Recluse Spider bite, just Google it.
 For some reason, I don’t have a desire to put a really gross picture on my blog.